nuxt/docs/en/guide/assets.md

 ---
 title: Assets
-description: Nuxt uses vue-loader, file-loader and url-loader for Webpack by default for strong assets serving.
+description: Nuxt uses vue-loader, file-loader and url-loader for Webpack by default for strong assets serving, but you can also use Static directory for static assets.
 ---

-> Nuxt uses Webpack file-loader and url-loader by default for strong assets serving.
+> Nuxt uses vue-loader, file-loader and url-loader for Webpack by default for strong assets serving, but you can also use Static directory for static assets.

+## Webpacked

 By default, [vue-loader](http://vue-loader.vuejs.org/en/) automatically processes your style and template files with `css-loader` and the Vue template compiler.
 In this compilation process, all asset URLs such as `<img src="...">`, `background: url(...)` and CSS `@import` are resolved as module dependencies.